BryanGrandon/Frontend-Notes/frontend/javascript/README.md

 Loops provide a quick and efficient way to execute a block of code repeatedly as long as a specified condition remains true.
 They are fundamental for tasks such as iterating over arrays, processing data, and automating repetitive actions.

+- For
+- While
-- For, While, Do While.
+- Do While

 ---